Italian Recipe Book

 Blackberry Crostata - Delicious Shortcrust Summer Pie

-Light golden crust softened with all-berry jam and topped with fresh blackberries - isn’t that an ultimate summer pie both for eyes and for your taste buds?
+This blackberry crostata is equal parts delicious and show-stopping.
+Made with all-berry jam and topped with fresh blackberries - an ultimate summer pie for your eyes and taste buds.

 Ingredients